srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/README.md

   ./linux-7.1.3-cix
 ```

-The helper fetches and verifies the kernel, genpatches, and CIX/Sky1 distfiles,
+It fetches and verifies the kernel, Gentoo genpatches, and CIX/Sky1 archives,
-then runs the selected ebuild's `src_prepare` logic against the target source
+then executes the selected ebuild's `src_prepare`.
+Useful options include
-tree.
-Use `--force` to replace an existing target directory, `--distdir` to
-reuse downloaded distfiles, and `--use experimental` only when you intentionally
-want the ebuild's optional experimental genpatches.
-When a developer-hosted
-genpatches archive has been pruned, the helper derives Gentoo's distfiles
-subdirectory from the filename and falls back to the public mirror network.

-Linux 7.1.3 defaults the ArmChina NPU driver to the R2P0 ABI used by
-`cix-noe-umd` 2.0.2 and `libnoe.so.0.6.0`.
-The imported R2P2 implementation is
-retained behind the off-by-default `npu-r2p2-abi` USE flag.
-Select it only when
-the userspace runtime is also R2P2-compatible. `kconfig_update.py` likewise
-defaults to `--npu-abi r2p0` and verifies that the selected ABI matches the
-source tree before emitting a fragment or updating a configuration.

-ACPI table-upgrade AML artifacts are optional because they require extra tools:
+`--force`, `--distdir`, and `--use`.

-`python3` and ACPICA `iasl` version `20241212` or newer.
-Use the current ACPICA
+ACPI table-upgrade payloads require Python and ACPICA `iasl` version 20241212
-release where possible.
-To ask the helper to compile them:
+or newer.
+An explicit request is strict:

 ```sh
 sys-kernel/cix-sources/files/create-patched-kernel.sh \